alfredhei/prisonersdilemma/README.md

-# Prisoners Dilemma strategies in R
+# Prisoner's Dilemma strategies in R
 A R script to simulate optimal strategy for prisoners dilemma under a given set of rules.

 The rules are as follows: